dilling/wasm-envoy-proxy/README.md

   - [x] validate scopes in the envoy plugin

 ### Stretch Goals
-- [] Read only partial body when parsing thrift method
+- [ ] Read only partial body when parsing thrift method
-- [] Move public token fetch to a singleton service
+- [ ] Move public token fetch to a singleton service

-## Proxy-Wasm plugin example: HTTP body
+## Running the plugin

-Proxy-Wasm plugin that redacts sensitive HTTP responses.
+If this your first time working with Rust, follow the install instructions at [Setup.md](./SETUP.md)

 ### Building